-Renting new equipment every time you go diving takes a lot of time.
+Renting new dive equipment every time you go diving takes a lot of time.
 You have to dig through and try a lot of different pieces of gear to find the best fitting one.
 Time is better spent either basking in the sun or underwater.

-Dive shops also have limited amounts of gear in certain sizes or of certain brands.
-You will have to be there early to get the best pieces of equipment which can take time away from your otherwise relaxing vacation.
+Dive shops also have limited amounts of scuba diving gear in certain sizes or of certain brands.
+You will have to be there early to get the best pieces of diving equipment which can take time away from your otherwise relaxing vacation.
 And even if you get there early, there’s no guarantee that you will get the best fitting equipment so that trip can end up being a complete waste of time.

 5. Gear Familiarity

 Problems with equipment are responsible for a large percentage of fatal accidents during scuba diving as reported by the Divers Alert Network.
 A lot of these fatal equipment-related accidents are not due to the gear failing but simply because the diver doesn’t know how to use it.

 Just think what’ll happen if you use for example an iPhone and your friend hands you his Android phone.
 Eventually, you’ll figure it out but it will take you a while.
 It’s the same when you rent gear and you end up with yet another dive computer from the shop!

 It’s the same with dive gear you rent and you’re not familiar with.
 Unfortunately, when you’re underwater you might not always have the time to ‘figure things out’.
-Most of the gear is somewhat similar in use but the small differences will make it hard to switch in difficult situations.
+Most of the scuba diving gear is somewhat similar in use but the small differences will make it hard to switch in difficult situations.

-If you’re renting then always try to get the same gear so you don’t have a learning curve trying to figure out the different parts.
+If you’re renting then always try to get the same diving gear so you don’t have a learning curve trying to figure out the different parts.
 Being familiar with your gear is especially important when you get into an emergency.
 You won’t have time to think of how to use the gear but have to just use it!